andersjosef/2048/README.md

 ## Features

 - Classic 2048 gameplay
-- Smooth (ish) animations and transitions
+- Smooth animations and transitions
 - High score tracking
-- Responsive controls using keyboard arrows
+- Responsive controls using keyboard arrows, WASD or mouse
 - Simple and clean UI

 ## Usage

 - Press any button to start.
-- Use the arrow keys or WASD to move tiles.
+- Use the arrow keys, WASD or the mouse to move tiles.
 - Combine tiles of the same number to merge them.
 - Reach the 2048 tile to win the game!
 - Esc to close.